If I told you that you could launch a profitable ecommerce business in Nigeria today, would you think I was crazy?

 Even more, data have shown that the e-commerce and m-commerce industries are set to record higher growth in the coming years.

 As the economy becomes more and more stable and the availability of efficient tools to start and grow an online business, now is the best time for small business owners to tap into the online retail industry opportunities.

 What is Ecommerce Business or E-business

-Most times, E-commerce business or E-business are interchangeably but by definition, they are both the same.
+Most times, E-commerce business or E-business are interchangeable but by definition, they are both the same.

 E-commerce business or E-business basically means electronic commerce which involves the buying and selling of goods and services through the internet.
 These online business transactions can either occur as B2B, B2C etc.

-Before venturing into e-commerce business in Nigeria, you must brainstorm hot products to sell and line of what people really need to survive so that you will always be in business.
+Before venturing into e-commerce business in Nigeria, you must brainstorm hot products to sell and what people really need to survive so that you will always be in business.

 This will involve you doing marketing research and testing out some products to find out what people always want to buy online.
 The more products you sell, the more profit you will make.

 Recent research published by Statista shows that 46.6 percent of the Nigerian population were internet users.